peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 Amplicon library one - ITS1 (BITS/B58S3)
 ----------------------------------------

-Specifically from the first amplicon library for ITS1 we saw the following - which appear to be unique to the negative controls (not in any mock community samples) - shown here with their highest single sample abundance, which supports using a higher minimum abundance threshold:
+From the first amplicon library for ITS1 we saw the following sequences in the negative controls (and by chance, not in any mock community samples) - shown here with their highest single sample abundance, which supports using a minimum abundance threshold higher than 10:

 ==================================== === ==================================
 MD5 checksum                         Max Species